miroslawsteblik/steblikcom/content/posts/building-website-with-hugo-and-github-pages/index.md

 - It becomes modular and reusable.

-- You can include it in other Hugo projects via Git submodules (or as a remote theme).
+- You can include it in other Hugo projects

 - Your main site(s) can stay clean and only define content + config.